PieterTheCoder/ProjectGameFolder/README.md

 ## 🎮 Game Project
-any game that i learn.
+Any game that i learn.

 ## 📜 Game Rules
 You can Test it by yourself and you will know it.

 ## 🕹️ How to Run